saleha-12/bike_sharing/README.md

 * Team Videos

 ## 1. Data Cleaning and Handling Missing Values
-* We first removed columns in the datasset that were not relevant to the analysis.
+* We first removed columns in the dataset that were not relevant to the analysis.
-* We checked the dataset for missing values and removed them.
+* The dataset was then checked for missing values.
 * We then used the Interquartile Range (IQR) method to remove data points outside of the acceptable range to avoid extreme values skewing the analysis.
-* We also checked the dataset for duplicate entries to ensure that no duplicates existed.
+* The dataset was also examined for duplicate entries.
 * Finally, we exported the cleaned dataset for further analysis and modeling.

 ## 2. Exploratory Data Analysis